 More than 250 sources are cited, from ancient writers, such as Hippocrates, Aristotle, Aretaeus, and Galen, to early modern contemporaries, such as Jean Fernel, Girolamo Fracastoro, Girolamo Cardano, Johan Schenck, and Daniel Sennert.
-For a list of all the authors cited and the Consilia where they appear click here.
+Click on names for references to Hippocrates and Galen with the Consilia where they appear.
+For a list of all the other authors cited click here.

 Each Consilium is 2 to 3 dense pages in length.

 For more on Zacchia and his Consilia, see Jacalyn Duffin, Questioning Medicine in 17thC Rome: The Consultations of Paolo Zacchia, Canadian Bulletin of Medical History 28.1 (2011): 149-170 (also available here).